 Valuation of Minority Shareholder’s Interest

 Instead of actually shutting down the business, the court usually requires a statutory buyout of the oppressed shareholder’s interest at a “fair” value.
 What is fair, of course, can be subject to discussion and debate.
 There is a sound argument that a controlling interest is more valuable, on a per share basis, than a minority position.
 New York courts do not, however, ordinarily allow for such a minority interest discount.
 They do, however, usually allow for some discount for lack of marketability.

 Skilled Legal Counsel is a Must in Corporate “Divorce”

 A business breakup can be much more complex than the breakup of a marriage.
 Multiple parties have conflicting rights.
 Fiduciary obligations must also be considered.
 And, just as every business enterprise has unique characteristics, every business “divorce” presents unusual and unique problems.
 The attorneys at E. Stewart Jones Hacker Murphy are a seasoned team of business litigators who can protect your personal interests, and the business entity.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-With offices in Albany, Troy, Saratoga Springs, and Latham, we have been representing clients for more than 100 years.
+With offices in Albany, Troy, Saratoga Springs, and Schenectady, we have been representing clients for more than 100 years.
 Make the right call.
 Call us now at (518) 274-5820 or complete our online form.
 The E. Stewart Jones Hacker Murphy Law Firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.